paranoya/population-synthesis-toolkit/docs/source/user_guide.rst

 Chemical Evolution Models (CEM)
 ===============================

-The ``ChemicalEvolutionModel`` class defines the framework for modeling the chemical and stellar evolution of a galaxy over time.
+The :class:`pst.models.ChemicalEvolutionModel` class defines the framework for modeling the chemical and stellar evolution of a galaxy over time.
 This framework includes methods for computing the Spectral Energy Distribution (SED), stellar mass, and synthetic photometry using a given SSP model.

 .. code-block:: python